ISI-TechKnAcq/techknacq-core/README.md

          //args[8]: a list of bad papers that to be filtered out.
          //args[9]: the file of pedegocial type of each document
          //args[10]: configuration file

 ## Input format

-### The file of pedegocial type of each document
+### The file of pedagogical type of each document

-Each row is seperated by tab with three columns: first column: labeled/unlabeled (string) eg: unlabeled
+Each row is seperated by tab with three columns:

+- first column: labeled/unlabeled (string) eg: unlabeled
-second column: ID of documents, eg: ACL-X98-1030
+- second column: ID of documents, eg: ACL-X98-1030

-third column: pedogical type (string), eg: ['survey']
+- third column: pedogical type (string), eg: ['survey']

 ### The configuration file

 An example of the configuration file is [here](https://github.com/ISI-TechknAcq/techknacq-core/blob/master/config.txt) Basically, we need to specify the mapping from pedogical type to a score (double type) the parameter value: e.g., the relevence threshold the coefficent weight for each feature (i.e., the weight controls the contribution of each feature in ordering documents)

-all the other input files are using the same format as specfied as above.
+All the other input files are using the same format as specfied as above.

+## Acknowledgments

+This research is based upon work supported in part by the Office of the Director of National Intelligence (ODNI), Intelligence Advanced Research Projects Activity (IARPA), via Air Force Research Laboratory (AFRL).
+The views and conclusions contained herein are those of the authors and should not be interpreted as necessarily representing the official policies or endorsements, either expressed or implied, of ODNI, IARPA, AFRL, or the U.S. Government.
+The U.S. Government is authorized to reproduce and distribute reprints for Governmental purposes notwithstanding any copyright annotation thereon.